grigorii-zander/ionos-labyrinth-test/README.md

 ## Description
 This app provides a couple of endpoints to create and solve mazes.
-For path finding I picked the A* algorithm.
+For path finding I picked the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).

 I met all the restrictions from the assignment:
-> use the frameworks of your choice
+- [x] use the frameworks of your choice — NestJS
-- NextJS
-> persisting two data collections or tables (users, labyrinths)
+- [x] persisting two data collections or tables (users, labyrinths)
-- check, just two collections
-> REST API should use BasicAuth
+- [x] REST API should use BasicAuth
-- also check
-> user creation must work 'on-the-fly', no user deletion needed
+- [x] user creation must work 'on-the-fly', no user deletion needed
-- check
-> please provide a brief documentation with steps for setting up and describing the choice of technologies (e.g. DB or framework)
+- [x] please provide a brief documentation with steps for setting up and describing the choice of technologies (e.g. DB or framework)
-- here it is

 ## Technologies used